 Anais Croquet, Dylan Ramsurrun– Lycée Michel Lucius

 29. Wie wird unser Wahrnehmung durch unser Gehirn beeinflusst?
 Kann man das Gehirn manipulieren somit auch die Wahrnehmung?
-(Science trip to Paris)
+(Science trip to Paris, ESA)

 Shamia Islam – Lycée Aline Mayrisch